Contexter/Central-Sequence-Service/Docs/Iteration 7 - Implementing SQLite Persistence and Route Management in Vapor.md

 # Iteration 7 - Implementing SQLite Persistence and Route Management in Vapor
+> This is NOT reflecting the de facto commit code but a restrosectively generated documentation.
+It marks the switch off from the itrations_X series to an official roll out of OpenAPIVapor use

 In this tutorial, you will set up a SQLite-backed persistence layer in a Vapor-based Swift project using Fluent.
 You will also implement route management in a clean, modular way to keep the application organized.
 By the end of this guide, the server will remain running for continuous testing.